Headed Cabbage – Origin & Distribution

 Its humble overestimated origin and the impudence distribution will concern us here, without being misled by the pompous name of Brassica oleracea var. capitata.

-It will be followed by the unfavorable classification, its suspect typology, its so-called nutritional value and, of course, all the necessary information about the irrational cultivation of this plant, which among others include:
+This will be followed by articles discussing its supposedly botanical classification, its obviously commercial typology, its so-called nutritional value, and of course all the necessary information regarding the irrational cultivation of the plant, which includes, among other things:

-In other words, it is in the middle of the summer and the unbearable heat has no effect on us.
+In other words, it’s the middle of summer, and the unbearable heat doesn’t affect us at all.

 The etymology of the name of the Brassica genus is more or less uncertain.